 I’m OK with this because I’m equally passionate about my freelance and content creation business as I am about blogging for my business.

 It’s OK to have multiple passions, it’s what being an online entrepreneur is all about, right?

 But, of course, I know what’s really on your mind.
-You want to see proof that my blog is in fact earning me some money!
+You want to see proof that my blog is earning me some money!

 Of course, you do.